UK breast cancer screening failure may have caused 270 deaths

-(CNN)Up to 270 women in England may have died because they were not called for a final breast cancer screening, the British government disclosed on Wednesday.
+(CNN)As many as 270 women in England may have died because they were not called for a final breast cancer screening, the British government disclosed on Wednesday.

 UK Health Secretary Jeremy Hunt announced an independent inquiry into the failings, attributed to a computer algorithm error.
 An estimated 450,000 women failed to get a letter inviting them to their final screening, he said.